Facade Design Pattern

 Key points to remember

-• The Facade pattern is beneficial when we only want to include features that the user needs or require only a small portion of the functionality that a complex subsystem offers.
+• Facade is beneficial when we only want to include features that the user needs or require only a small portion of the functionality that a complex subsystem offers.

-• The Facade deals with interfaces, not implementation.
+• Facade deals with interfaces, not implementation.
 Its purpose is to hide the internal complexity behind a single interface that appears simple on the outside.
-The Facade object knows where to direct the client’s request and how to operate all the moving parts.
+Here Facade object knows where to direct the client’s request and how to operate all the moving parts.

-• We can also create more than one Facade to prevent polluting a single Facade with unrelated features that might make it another complex structure.
+• We can create more than one Facade to prevent polluting a single Facade with unrelated features.
 These additional Facades can be used by both clients and other Facades.

 Facade vs. Adapter Pattern

-• Most of the time, the Facade pattern wraps multiple objects, while the Adapter pattern wraps a single object.
-However, it is also possible for the Facade pattern to provide a simplified interface to a single complex object, and for the Adapter pattern to wrap several legacy objects.
+• Most of the time, Facade wraps multiple objects, while Adapter wraps a single object.
+However, it is also possible for the Facade to provide a simplified interface to a single complex object, and for the Adapter to wrap several legacy objects.

-• While both the Adapter and Facade patterns are used as wrappers, they serve different purposes.
-The intent of the Facade pattern is to simplify the interface of a subsystem, while the Adapter pattern uses an existing interface to make two incompatible systems work together.
-In other words, we use the Adapter pattern when we want to reuse an existing class with a different interface.
+• While both the Adapter and Facade are used as wrappers, they serve different purposes.
+The intent of the Facade is to simplify the interface of a subsystem, while the Adapter pattern uses an existing interface to make two incompatible systems work together.

 Facade vs. Mediator Pattern

 Mediator and Facade patterns have similarities: both abstract the functionality of existing classes and aim to organize collaboration between tightly coupled classes.
-But there are few differences:
+There are few differences:

-• On the other hand, Facade pattern defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
+• Facade defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
 The subsystem itself is unaware of the facade, and objects within the subsystem can communicate directly.

 How Facade is related with other design patterns?